Esoteric programming language: JSFuck

 Unlike Brainfuck, which requires its own compiler or interpreter, JSFuck is valid JavaScript code, meaning JSFuck programs can be run in any web browser or engine that interprets JavaScript.
+It has been used in a number of cross-site scripting (XSS) attacks on websites such as eBay due to its ability to evade cross-site scripting detection filters.

 LOLCODE

 LOLCODE is designed to resemble the speech of lolcats.
 The following is the "Hello World" example: